Maazii/FlaskAppOnAWS-EC2/README.md

 Once you find the desired image click on the left tickbox and you will see detailed information pop up below including that image's AMI-ID.
 Keep this AMI-ID stored somewhere for quick access when needed.

-## Placing your Network Keypair in your Directory
+## Placing Your Network Keypair In Your Directory

 Make sure that the key pair file (the one with its as extension as .pem) is also present in the same directory as the terraform files and the app.py

-## Launching AWS Resources using Terraform
+## Launching AWS Resources Using Terraform

 This is where all the files in this repository will come into play.
 Download them or simply use a `git pull` or whatever you wish into your working directory.